-The best way to know the state of your hormones is to test them using either a Male or Female comprehensive cortisol rhythm and sex hormone panel.
-These simple non-invasive tests require only a few saliva samples and provide a valuable snap shot into your hormonal health.
+The best way to know the state of your hormones is to test them using the DUTCH Complete Hormone Panel.
+This simple non-invasive tests can be done at home through dried urine samples and it provides a valuable snap shot into your hormonal health.
 You can use this information to motivate you towards adopting healthier lifestyle habits to propel you towards your health goals.

 Top 5 Foods to Avoid for Optimal Hormones

 Now that you know some of the top factors affecting hormones, let’s talk about foods.
 While it is much more advantageous to focus on the foods you CAN eat, sometimes it helps to start with which ones are the most important to eliminate from your diet as soon as possible.

 As we discussed, blood sugar instability is one of the worst factors for hormonal health.
 It is safe to say that no amount of processed sugar is healthy in the diet, the average American consumes about 130 grams every day.
 Most people consume the majority of their calories from carbohydrate sources which locks their body in a sugar burning state.

 Instead of a high-sugar, high-carbohydrate diet, use natural sweeteners and follow more of a ketogenic lifestyle.
 A ketogenic lifestyle will teach your body to burn fats instead of sugar and get you off of the blood sugar rollercoaster, balancing your hormones in the process.
 With this you will likely experience more energy, easier weight loss, and an improve emotional stability.
 You can read how to get started in this article: Keto Metabolic Makeover.